dreamportdev/Osdev-Notes/RSDP_and_RSDT.md

 ## Some useful infos

 *  Be aware that the Signature in the RSD*  structure is not null terminated.
 This means that if you try to print it, you will most likely end up in printing garbage in the best case scenario.
-*  The RSDT Data is an array of uint32_t addresses.
-The number of items in the RSDT can be computed in the following way:
+*  The RSDT Data is an array of uint32_t addresses while the XSDT data is an array of uint64_t addresses.
+The number of items in the RSDT and XSDT can be computed in the following way:
 ```C
 //for the RSDT
 size_t number_of_items = (rsdt->sdtHeader.Length - sizeof(ACPISDTheader)) / 4;